-Sometimes an obvious thing to one ain't so much so to another.
-Case in point: The notion that the Internet and Wi-Fi are two different things.
+Sometimes, an obvious thing to one isn’t so much to another.
+Case in point: The fact that the Internet and Wi-Fi are two different things.

-A reader recently even got kinda mad because they "[...] bought the Asus RT-AX86U per your review, and my Internet speed didn’t change much.
+A reader recently got mad, sending me a message saying in part, “[…] I bought the Asus RT-AX86U per your review, and my Internet speed didn’t change much.
 We’re very disappointed with your advance”.

 So, this post aims to make it absolutely clear that these are two separate entities.
-If you already know that, well, it can still be an interesting read.
-Or not.
+If you already know that, it can still be a good refresher.

-Dong's note: This post was initially part of the piece on Broadband Internet Troubleshooting.
-I expanded it to a separate post on April 13, 2021, to make the subject matter clear.
+Dong’s note: This post was initially part of the piece on Broadband Internet Troubleshooting.
+I expanded it to a separate post on April 13, 2021, to clarify the subject matter.

 Internet and Wi-Fi: Not even a chicken-and-egg matter

-OK, the Internet -- the version we're using that is -- was commercially available about a decade before Wi-Fi.
-But since its inception, Wi-Fi has undoubtedly helped bring the Internet to the mass, if not validating its usability.
+The Internet — the version we’re using, that is — was commercially available about a decade before Wi-Fi.
+But since its inception, Wi-Fi has undoubtedly helped bring the Internet to the masses, if not validating its usability.
 Without Wi-Fi, you can forget about all the mobile devices and their fancy.

 Still, neither Wi-Fi nor the Internet is the result of the other.
-They play their own part to keep you connected.
+They play their part to keep you connected.

-And that's OK in terms of getting that social post published or sending out that email.
-But when it comes to figuring out what to buy or what to repair, you must know the difference.
+And that’s OK in terms of getting that social post published or sending out that email.
+But you must know the difference to figure out what to buy or repair.

 Let’s start with Wi-Fi.